Fort Collins High School

 Fort Collins High School is located at 3400 Lambkin Way, Fort Collins, Colorado, United States.
-It is one of four public senior high schools in the Poudre School District.
-The school colors are purple and gold, and its mascot is a lambkin, a baby lamb.
-The school serves approximately 1,800 students and has a staff of about 130.
+It is one of six comprehensive public senior high schools in the Poudre School District.
+The school colors are purple and gold, and its mascot is the Lambkin.
+The school serves approximately 1,859 students and has a staff of about 130.

 History

-Fort Collins High School is 131 years old.
+Fort Collins High School was established in 1890.
 Classes were originally held on the second floor of the old Franklin Grade School at the corner of West Mountain and Howes Street.
 Almost 40 students were in the first classes at the school.
 By 1903, the need for a new building was apparent.
 At this time, the high school was moved to a new building on Meldrum Street, where the present Lincoln Center stands.
 Additions were made to this building in 1915 and 1921.
 In 1924, a new building which currently stands at 1400 Remington Street was constructed.
 Classes were held in this building from 1925 to 1995.
 In 1953, a large gymnasium was built on the north side of the building.
 A science addition was added to the south end in the mid-1980s.
+This building now serves as the Colorado State University Center for Performing Arts.

 Due to increasing student numbers, a new Fort Collins High School was built at the corner of Horsetooth and Timberline Roads at 3400 Lambkin Way, and opened in the fall of 1995.
-The enrollment at Fort Collins High School during the 2015-16 school year was 1,621 students.

-Approximately 30,000 students have graduated since the first class of 1893.
+Approximately 35,000 students have graduated since the first class of 1893.